mahnooryousafzai28-arch/covid19-global-trends-analysis/README.md

 Python, pandas, matplotlib, seaborn, Jupyter Notebook

 ## Notebook
-See `[your-notebook-filename].ipynb` for the full analysis with code, charts, and insights.# covid19-global-trends-analysis Exploratory data analysis of global COVID-19 case data using Python
+See covid19-global-trends-analysis.ipynb for the full analysis with code, charts, and insights.# covid19-global-trends-analysis Exploratory data analysis of global COVID-19 case data using Python